The proud history of CIMIC Group

 In 2016, UGL was acquired by CIMIC Group.

 Pacific Partnerships was established by CIMIC in 2014 by combining its industry-leading PPP capabilities.
-CIMIC has been responsible for more than 20 PPP projects valued at more than $32 billion.
+CIMIC Group has been responsible for the delivery of more than 30 PPPs valued at close to $60 billion over the past 25 years.

 Pacific Partnerships supports clients' infrastructure investments through financing solutions, technical innovations and life-cycle value, building smarter cities and stronger regions.